|

 policymakers in Texas.

-- September 2007: $5000 for the Quail and Grassland Birds Initiative, an effort to restore mixed grassland habitat in Texas, through prairie grass and forb replanting, prescribed burning, and other methods.
+- March 2007: $5000 for the Quail and Grassland Birds Initiative, an effort to restore mixed grassland habitat in Texas, through prairie grass and forb replanting, prescribed burning, and other methods.

 *Formerly known as the Texas Audubon Society.